cybertraining-dsc/sp21-599-359/project/index.md

 :o2: figure caltions come underneath the figure

-:oe: due to markdown limitations refernce section must be last
+:o2: due to markdown limitations refernce section must be last

 :o2: use subsections in introduction and not *italic*